Parrot Respiratory Problems

 2. Cigarette Smoke

 Cigarette smoke is far worse for your bird than it is for humans.
-Apart from the fact that the average bird has less than 5% of the body weight of a human, their over absorbent lungs make cigarette smoke a virtual cocktail of lethal chemicals, such as nicotine, tar and whatever the individual manufacturers put in.
+Apart from the fact that the average bird has less than 5% of the body weight of a human, their over-absorbent lungs make cigarette smoke a virtual cocktail of lethal chemicals, such as nicotine, tar and whatever the individual manufacturers put in.

 While not in the same league as cigarettes, smoke from incense and scented candles also falls into this category.
+Any smoke in the air is toxic for birds.
+In the case of forest fires, keep your bird inside with the air conditioner running to avoid inhalation of fumes.

 Apart from being a very strong smell that your bird probably won’t enjoy, the smoke is still full of toxins and ash particles and over time will have an effect.